pappybuck/Sudoku/README.md

   Size: 101kb, requires Python.

 # C#:
   Solves all quizzes in 39 seconds.
   Size: 14,095kb.
 Does not require DotNet.

 # Kotlin:
   Solves all quizzes in 32 seconds.
   Size: 1,724kb, requires Java.

+# Java:
+  Solves all quizzes in 93 seconds.
+  Size: 5kb, requires Java.

 # Go:
   Solves all quizzes in 36 seconds.